boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 #### Act as Master Widget

-This allows you to define this 100% stacked area chart widget as a master widget such that its filter action can be made to listen by other widgets in the dashboard.
+This allows you to define the 100% stacked area chart widget as a master widget, so that other widgets in the dashboard can listen to its filter action.

 #### Ignore Filter Actions

-This allows you to define this 100% stacked area chart widget to ignore responding to the filter actions applied on other widgets in dashboard.
+This feature allows you to define the 100% stacked area chart widget to ignore any filter actions applied to other widgets on the dashboard.

 #### Hierarchical Filter

-Through this option, you can enable/disable the hierarchical `top N` filtering.
-While applying the `Top N` filter with multiple dimension columns, the data returned can be customized based on whether the filtering need to be done as flat or based on the hierarchy of dimension columns added.
+Through this option, you can enable or disable the hierarchical `top N` filtering.
+When applying the `Top N` filter with multiple dimension columns, the returned data can be customized based on whether the filtering needs to be done as flat or based on the hierarchy of dimension columns added.

-When the `Hierarchical Filter` option is enabled, the Top N will be applied for each individual column separately based on the number set for each column.
+When the `Hierarchical Filter` option is enabled, the Top N will be applied to each individual column separately, based on the number set for each column.

 ### Container Appearance